All resources

 Pivot Tables

 Pivots allow users to summarize and analyze significant amounts of data.
-They are used to transform raw flat table data or data sets into insights by organizing and summarizing it in an easy and structured relatively small table.
+They are used to transform raw flat table data or data sets into insights by organizing numerical data and summarizing it in an easy and structured relatively small table.
+In the context of data analytics, pivot tables play a crucial role in helping users analyze and visualize data effectively.

 VLOOKUP is a function in Google Sheets that stands for vertical lookup.
 It is used to search for a specific value in the leftmost column of a range of cells, and then return a corresponding value from a different column in the same row.
-Vlookup is commonly used to find and retrieve data from large datasets or tables.
+Vlookup is commonly used to find and retrieve a hierarchical data, from large datasets or tables.

 BigQuery <> Google Sheets